Travel to Malta in November

 Dingli Cliffs

-We had amazing timing for the bus to Dingli Cliffs as it left about a minute after we lined up; still within our 2-hour window to use the same bus ticket.
-The driver was very friendly and made sure we got off at the right spot.
+We had amazing timing for the bus to Dingli Cliffs, as it left about a minute after we lined up.
+This was still within our 2-hour window to use the same bus ticket.
+The driver was friendly and ensured we got off at the right spot.
 Do not trust Google on this one.

-Another couple, obvious hikers, were about to get off the bus and figuring they were better informed, we jumped up to follow but our driver stopped us all and said; “wait”.
+Another couple, obviously hikers, were about to get off the bus.
+Figuring they were better informed, we jumped up to follow, but our driver stopped us all and said, " Wait.”

 It was a sunny but very windy day, and our visit was deliberately planned for this day, as we hoped the coastline would show its true colors.